โฐ Minimum Connection Times

 ๐ข Terminal Information

 Bielefeld Airport (BFE), officially known as Windelsbleiche Airfield, is a premier general aviation and corporate hub serving the city of Bielefeld in the North Rhine-Westphalia region of Germany.
 Located approximately 7 kilometers south of the city center in the Senne district, the airport is a critical asset for local business leaders and the region's robust industrial sector.
 While it does not support scheduled commercial airline services, BFE is one of the most important landing sites for private and company-owned aircraft in East Westphalia.
-The facility features a modern 1,300-meter asphalt runway equipped with approach lighting, facilitating efficient operations for a wide range of engine aircraft and corporate jets.
+This airport sits at 433 feet elevation and operates with a modern 1,300-meter fully lighted asphalt runway (designated 11/29) equipped with approach lighting, facilitating efficient operations for a wide range of engine aircraft and corporate jets, conveniently located close to the A2 motorway.

 The General Aviation Terminal (GAT) at Bielefeld is designed to provide a professional and streamlined environment for both pilots and business travelers.
 Inside the terminal, visitors will find well-appointed waiting areas and basic administrative services tailored to the needs of non-commercial flight operations.
 While the airport does not house the expansive retail or dining halls typical of major international hubs, it offers essential amenities such as comfortable seating, restrooms, and flight planning resources.
 The terminal's compact and efficient layout ensures that passengers can transition from their ground transport to their aircraft with maximum discretion and minimal delay, reflecting its focus on efficiency and convenience.